What is a Power of Attorney?

 No. A power of attorney only operates while you are alive.
 It is automatically cancelled when you die.

 A general Power of Attorney is usually given for a specific period of time or a specific purpose (eg. if you plan to travel overseas).
 It stops operating if you lose the ability to make your own decisions (ie. you lose “capacity”).

 In contrast, an enduring Power of Attorney will continue even after you have lost capacity.
-This is the one you should use if you want to give someone power to make decisions once you can no longer do so.
+This is the document you need if you want to give someone power to make decisions once you can no longer do so.

 What if you haven’t made an enduring Power of Attorney?

-If you lose capacity and haven’t made an enduring Power of Attorney there will be nobody with legal authority to manage or make decisions about your property and finances:
+If you lose capacity (that is, you are unable to make decisions) and haven’t made an enduring Power of Attorney, there will be nobody with legal authority to manage or make decisions about your property and finances:

 - Your family may have difficulty accessing your bank account to pay your bills.